 If you have any concerns or worries about anything in your life, you can approach a member of staff at the Academy.
 The people listed below are the designated safeguarding team who have undertaken advanced training to ensure that you receive the right level and type of support if you share a concern or worry.

-For safeguarding concerns about an adult, contact the person mentioned in the diagram below, depending on whom the concern is regarding.
+For safeguarding concerns, please contact the person mentioned in the diagram below, depending on whom the concern is regarding.

 |If the Allegation is about:||Go to:||Contact Details:|